edge-js/lexer/README.md

 # Edge lexer

 Edge lexer detects tags from any markup language and converts them into tokens.
-Later these tokens can be used with a Javascript parser like `esprima` or `babylon` to complete a logical template engine ( this is what Edge does ).
+Later these tokens can be used with a Javascript parser like `esprima` or `babylon` to complete a logical template engine ( this is what [edge-parser](https://github.com/poppinss/edge-parser) does).

 This guide is an outline of the lexer.